-The congregation council should make special arrangements for welcoming the arriving pastor and his/her family, if any.
+The congregation council should make special arrangements for welcoming the arriving pastor and family, if any.
 The appointment of a welcoming committee is desirable.
-Such a group could assist with the pastor's relocation into a new home (a housewarming party, providing hospitality on arrival, assisting in adjustmental arrangements, etc).
-Such a group might also plan an appropriate welcome to our congregation event.
-All sincere efforts to greet, welcome and assist the pastor in the start-up days of a new ministry will be much appreciated by the pastor and help to assure the good beginning of a strong, mutually developed ministry of pastor and people in the congregation.
+Such a group might plan an appropriate welcome to our congregation event.
+All sincere efforts to greet, welcome, and assist the pastor in the start-up days of a new ministry will be much appreciated by the pastor and help to assure the good beginning of a strong, mutually developed ministry of pastor and people in the congregation.
 Congratulations!
 Your new pastor will be arriving soon.
 A welcoming committee can help make the transition hospitable.

 It is strongly recommended that a Mutual Ministry or Staff Support Committee be established within the first two months of the pastor's arrival.
 The committee's primary purpose is to strengthen the pastor's ministry through careful listening and sharing, reviewing and reflecting, praying and caring.
-The makeup and design of such a committee may be discussed with the Leadership Team of the synod.